 4. Checking in/Checking out – It is the runner’s responsibility to properly check-in and check-out of each checkpoint.
 Race numbers must be clearly visible.

-5. Cutoff times – Cutoff times will be enforced at the turnaround and mile 45.5 by the aid station captain.
+5. Cutoff times – Cutoff times will be enforced at the turnaround and miles 46 and 53 by the aid station captain.
 Their decisions are final, no exceptions.

 6. Road crossings – The main concern is the safe movement of pedestrian and vehicle traffic.
-There are not that many busy road intersections on the course, but do not be complacent and forget to look both ways before crossing.
+There are lots of road crossings on the course.
+Do not be complacent and forget to look both ways before crossing.
 Vehicles have the right-of-way at all times.
-We will have run officials at the busiest crossings, especially early in the race when runners are grouped together.
 The runner is a pedestrian and must obey all directions of the race official and all laws pertaining to road pedestrian crossings.